decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-verifiable-MSM.md

 ## Experiments

 We ran experiments using a multi-exponentiation library written by Zhoujun Ma, which implements Pippinger's multi-exponentiation algorithm.
-The library is written in Rust and can be found at [https://github.com/zjma/pippenger].
+The library is written in Rust and can be found [here](https://github.com/zjma/pippenger).

 The first experiment was run to verify that the runtime of computing multi-exponentiations in this library is linear in the length of the exponent.
 The following table shows the results of benchmarks for computing multi-exponentiations over BLS12-381, with different exponent lengths of 16, 32, 64, 128 and 256 bits.
 The order of the group is about $2^{255}$, corresponding to $m
 \approx 255$.
 The results were computed for multi-exponentiation widths ($n$) of 1000, 2000, 4000 and 8000.
 The run time is measured in milliseconds and is the median of 100 runs.
 All measurements were conducted on a MacBook Pro M1.